AntonS-bio/EnviroAmpDesigner/README.md

 First, it uses VCFs from (A) and genotypes data from (B) to identify which SNPs are uniquely associated with genotypes

-Second, it compares target organism reference sequence around SNPs identfied in previous step to the assemblies in (C) to identify homologues in non-target organism.
+Second, it compares target organism reference sequence around SNPs identified in previous step to the assemblies in (C) to identify homologues in non-target organism.

-Third, EnviroAmpDesigner looks for sites in homologues identified in previous step where target and non-target organisms differ by one or more nucletodies.
+Third, EnviroAmpDesigner looks for sites in homologues identified in previous step where target and non-target organisms differ by one or more nucleotides.

 Fourth, it generates primers pairs where at least one 3' primer end is placed at sites identified at previous step.
-Mismatches at primer 3' end have high impact on primer efficincy and such placement improves detection of target organism in contaminated samples.
+Mismatches at primer 3' end have high impact on primer efficiency and such placement improves detection of target organism in contaminated samples.

 ## Intended Workflow

-Design of multiplex panel is an iterative process that consist of design of primers *in silico*, testing of primers in the lab, evalutaion of result, design of new primers *in silico* to cover the targets of failed primers, testing new primers in the lab, etc. To illustrate this process in detail, this is how we use it:
+Design of multiplex panel is an iterative process that consist of design of primers *in silico*, testing of primers in the lab, evaluation of result, design of new primers *in silico* to cover the targets of failed primers, testing new primers in the lab, etc. To illustrate this process in detail, this is how we use it:
 1. Identify genotypes of interest in S. Typhi (21 target genotypes)
-2. Run EnviroAmpDesigner specifying all 21 target genotypes in "hierarchy_file" as well as all of their desendant genotypes
+2. Run EnviroAmpDesigner specifying all 21 target genotypes in "hierarchy_file" as well as all of their descendant genotypes
 3. Take produced list of primer and select from them those of roughly equal length and melting temperatures.
 4. Test the primers in the lab using both pure culture, environmental and pure culture spiked with off-target organisms [Add J's paper reference later]
 5. Analyse amplification results
 6. Keep primers that worked
 7. Select replacement primer pairs
   - for genotype target that have alternative primers in (3), use those alternatives or
-  - for targets without alternative in (3) rerun EnviroAmpDesigner specifing only the these targets in "hierarchy_file" and relaxing search parameters using combination of "snp_specificity", "snp_sensitivity", "max_matching_negative_genomes" and "flank_len_to_check"
+  - for targets without alternative in (3) rerun EnviroAmpDesigner specifying only the these targets in "hierarchy_file" and relaxing search parameters using combination of "snp_specificity", "snp_sensitivity", "max_matching_negative_genomes" and "flank_len_to_check"
 8. repeat from (4).
 However, to minimise number of iterations, for each genotype target in (7) test 3-5 primer pairs in each iteration instead of one pair per target per iteration.

 ## Installation